 Tucson, AZ Attractions

-Living in Tucson affords you a wealth of exciting attractions waiting to be explored just outside your apartment door.
+Living in Tucson affords you a wealth of exciting attractions waiting to be explored.
 Discover the Arizona-Sonora Desert Museum, which includes a zoo and botanical garden.
-Residents who want a taste of the area's Spanish heritage can visit the Jesuit mission San Xavier del Bac, originally built in 1692.
+For a taste of the area's Spanish heritage, visit the Jesuit mission San Xavier del Bac, originally built in 1692.
 The Center for Creative Photography and Titan Missile Museum offer interesting exhibits on their specific subjects.
-Adventurous residents can tour Biosphere 2, a facility for scientific research originally used to study closed ecological systems.
-Apartments in Tucson can be found in all of these entertainment hotspots.
+Adventurous residents can tour Biosphere 2, a research facility originally used to study closed ecological systems.

 Tucson Apartments and Neighborhoods